 In civil courts and some tribunals, the losing party is likely to be ordered to pay the legal costs of the successful party.
 In some situations (especially in the Magistrates’ Court), these legal costs can be more than the amount involved in the dispute.
 Therefore, before deciding to pursue a case in court, you should get objective advice on the strength of your case (see Legal services that can help).

-VCAT does not award costs.
-However, there are exceptions to this rule provided in section 109 of the Victorian Civil and Administrative Tribunal Act 1998 (Vic).
+VCAT does not award costs except in the specific circumstances outlined in section 109 of the Victorian Civil and Administrative Tribunal Act 1998 (Vic).

 You should also speak to the staff of the relevant court or tribunal.
 They can inform you of any special rules and time limits relating to documents that must be prepared.
 It is important to comply with these rules: if the case is adjourned because you have failed to prepare the documents properly and on time, you might have to pay the other party’s legal costs.